Seduction Strategies Don't Lead to Love—These Skills Do

-Without an understanding of the dynamics of “the Wave” most of us will simply flee, thinking that our love wasn’t strong enough.
-In most cases, our affection hasn’t disappeared, it has just gone temporarily underground.
+Without an understanding of the dynamics of “the Wave,” most of us will simply flee, thinking that our love wasn’t strong enough.
+In most cases, our affection hasn’t disappeared; it has just gone temporarily underground.
 With a bit of space, it will come back.
 I describe the Wave in more detail here.

-5) Don't have sex right away
+5. Don't have sex right away.

 Both parties begin to think of each other more frequently, and the next date can be planned with a sense of anticipation, desire, and even a bit of intoxicating fear.
 In that mixture of emotions, new tendrils of closeness and desire begin to grow.
 Let the tension and that lovely frustration build.
-As it builds over the next few dates, so will the intimacy between the two of you--if the connection is right.
+As it builds over the next few dates, so will the intimacy between the two of you—if the connection is right.
 In fairness, I know great relationships that began with sex, but as a whole, I've seen that waiting with sex honors and intensifies the connection.

-6) Don’t play it cool.
+6. Don’t play it cool.
 In fact, be kind and thoughtful—and don’t be afraid to show your interest.

 Research shows that letting someone know you like them is one of the strongest ways to turn a date into something more serious.
 When you are kind and thoughtful, you're being the person you want to be.
 Now see if your date shows the same qualities.
 If so, you're starting things in the best possible way.
 If not, you have exactly the information you need.
 Arthur Aron, a pioneering researcher in the field of romance and human relations, speaks about the variables which lead us to fall in love in this interview.

-7) Bring up things that inspire you and matter to you
+7. Bring up things that inspire you and matter to you.

 It’s not easy to find the right person to build your future with.
 We need tools and insights to speed and deepen our journey.
-Unfortunately, most of us have been taught ways of dating which diminish us and the people we date.
+Unfortunately, most of us have been taught ways of dating, which diminish the people we date and us.
 As a result, they lead us away from intimacy, not toward it.

 © 2013 Ken Page, LCSW.
 All Rights Reserved